apache/iceberg/site/docs/spark-quickstart.md

 Iceberg has several catalog back-ends that can be used to track tables, like JDBC, Hive MetaStore and Glue.
 Catalogs are configured using properties under `spark.sql.catalog.(catalog_name)`.
-In this guide, we use JDBC, but you can follow these instructions to configure other catalog types.
+In this guide, we use hive, but you can follow these instructions to configure other catalog types.
 To learn more, check out the [Catalog](docs/latest/spark-configuration.md#catalogs) page in the Spark section.

 This configuration creates a path-based catalog named `local` for tables under `$PWD/warehouse` and adds support for Iceberg tables to Spark's built-in catalog.